Select Page

 Don’t hesitate; go ahead with asking your MP for a meeting now.
 It only takes 30 seconds using our easy-to-use tool, which you can access by clicking here.

-Can this Bill be defeated at Third Reading?
+Can this Bill be defeated at Second Reading?

-How effectively we mobilise to meet with local MPs will play a huge part in determining whether this dangerous Bill is passed or defeated.
+The buck stops with MPs.
+How effectively opponents of the Bill mobilise to meet with local MPs will play a vital part in determining whether this dangerous Bill passes or is defeated.

-Our team here have spoken to a number of MPs, who say, based on their conversations with other colleagues, that this is very much winnable.
-However, they have emphasised that it comes down, in a big part, to how much pressure MPs get from their constituents to vote the right way.
+Our team here have spoken to a number of MPs who say, based on their conversations with other colleagues, that this battle is very much winnable and that the Bill can be stopped now at Second Reading.
+However, this will come down, in a big part, to how much pressure MPs get from their constituents to vote the right way.

 The only way this can happen is by you taking action.